tychay/img-mouseover/readme.txt

 == ChangeLog ==

+**Version 1.4.1**

+* Fixed bug where mouseovers broke in version 1.4 when they are placed outside of post_content (for instance, in a widget).
+Note that these cannot be made HTML5 compliant (currently).
+(Thanks, FlowerLark for helping me find the bug.)

 **Version 1.4**

 * HTML 5 compliant (no need to change your code, but you may need to clear supercache) as per new dataset attributes